NWU-NISL-Fuzzing/COMFUZZ/README.md

 **2.3 Decompress the JVM pre-trained model**

-The pre-trained model for JVM are stored at `$COMFUZZ_Java/data/model`.
-Run the following commands to decompress it:
+The pre-trained model for JVM are stored at `/root`.
+Run the following commands to move and decompress it:

 ```
 mv /root/checkpoint-400000.tar.gz /root/COMFUZZ/COMFUZZ_Java/data/model